andersen-lab/Freyja/README.md

 To ensure reproducibility of results, we provide old (timestamped) barcodes and metadata in the separate [Freyja-data](https://github.com/andersen-lab/Freyja-data) repository.
 Barcode version can be checked using the `freyja demix --version` command.

+NOTE: Freyja barcodes are now stored in compressed feather format, as the initial csv barcode file became too large.
+Specific lineage definitions are now provided in [here](https://github.com/andersen-lab/Freyja/blob/main/freyja/data/lineage_mutations.json).

 ## Installation via conda
 Freyja is entirely written in Python 3, but requires preprocessing by tools like iVar and [samtools](https://github.com/samtools/samtools) mpileup to generate the required input data.
-We recommend using python3.7, but Freyja has been tested on python versions up to 3.10.
+We recommend using python3.10 to take advantage of the Clarabel solver, but Freyja has been tested on python versions from 3.7 to 3.10.
 First, create an environment for freyja
 ```
 conda create -n freyja-env
 ```